WPF-Forge/Forge.Forms/docs/guides/validation.md

 public int MyNumber { ... }
 ```

+## Default error messages

+If you have a common error message that is used frequently, it is probably a good candidate to initialize it in a class that inherits from `ValueAttribute`.

 ## Validating computed values

 If you need to validate a computed value instead of the raw input, you can specify a value converter as the first parameter: